 A Final Word on Coursebooks

 I know that most of us have to follow a coursebook.
-Some poor teachers aren’t even allowed to deviate at all from the book (quit now!).
+Some poor teachers aren’t even allowed to deviate at all from the book (leave your job now!).
 For most of us, we’re able to introduce supplementary materials that we create that we feel will add value.

 A coursebook isn’t interesting for all students all the time.
 That’s just not possible.
 A coursebook’s job is to provide a base, a curriculum on which to base our lessons.
 To use supplementary materials effectively, it’s our job to personalise, improve and add value to the learning experience.